 Right of Petition: assures us that petitions for grievances and the minority opinion are heard and properly acted upon.

-We are looking forward to your participation in the 2020 ABC!!!
+We are looking forward to your participation at the next ABC!!!